 Cards that offer 2X airlines miles per dollar

-You'll get rewarded for business as usual.
+With The Blue Business® Plus Credit Card from American Express, you'll get rewarded for business as usual.
 Earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.

 You'll earn 2X applies to the first $50,000 in purchases per year, 1 point per dollar thereafter.
 You can enjoy the flexibility to put more purchases on the Card and earn rewards when you buy above your credit limit*.
 You’ve got the power to use your Card beyond its credit limit* with Expanded Buying Power.